Understanding Millennials in the Workforce

 It’s high time that companies acknowledge that Generation Gaps do exist.
 They must take steps to accommodate this distinct generation in the workforce.

-They are termed as tech-savvy, lazy, innovative, extremely optimistic, open-minded and supportive individuals.
-Also, they are so accustomed to easy access to technology, that it takes a lot to impress them.
+They are termed as tech-savvy, innovative, excessively optimistic, open-minded, and supportive individuals.
+Also, they are so accustomed to easy access to technology that it takes a lot to impress them.

 As a result, millennials have very high (and often unrealistic) expectations from their employee experience.

-But Corporations are largely failing to live up to these unique set of expectations.
+But corporations are largely failing to live up to this unique set of expectations.
 This is resulting in a higher level of disengagement among the millennials.

 What do Millennials want?
 How to engage them?

-The profound focus on work-life balance is probably one of the biggest changes brought in by millennial employees.
-Work-life balance is the buzzword among millennials and many of them are successfully balancing their work and life.
+The profound focus on work-life balance is probably one of the most significant changes brought in by millennial employees.
+Work-life balance is the buzzword among millennials, and many of them are successfully balancing their work and life.

 Most job functions today do not require employees to be physically present at work every day.
-The traditional 9 to 5 work hours is starting to become an outdated concept.
-The technological shift to mobile communication has completely redefined the work culture.
+The traditional 9 to 5 work hours are starting to become an outdated concept.
+The technological shift to mobile communication has wholly redefined the work culture.

-Technology, on one hand, has enabled millennials to work seamlessly from anywhere.
+Technology, on the one hand, has enabled millennials to work seamlessly from anywhere.
 On the other hand, it has also made millennial employees highly approachable.
-They are “always available” and do not mind working during off hours.
-Checking work emails on phone during holidays and vacation is a norm for millennials.
+They are “always available” and do not mind working during off-hours.
+Checking work emails on the phone during holidays and vacation is a norm for millennials.

 With millennials dominating the workforce, employee engagement must become the top priority.